csparpa/csparpa.github.io/content/django-centralized-logging-on-ec2-with-logstash.md

      http://logs.mydomain.com:5601

+As you see, using Docker-compose makes it really easy to spin up again the whole stack just in case of errors.
+If you want to bring down the ELK stack, just do:

+    $ docker-compose stop

+from inside the `/home/ubuntu/docker-elk` folder.

 Instrument Django to use centralized logging
 --------------------------------------------
 This will be very simple: we can use the `python-logstash` binding library developed